SWE-SixFold/SWE-SixFold/README.md

 ## How to Run

 1. Download all files from the SWE-SixFold repository.
-2. Open the downloaded folder in Visual Studio Code.
+2. download and setup mysql community edition
+3. create database using data/dump-sixFold-202412061013.sql script
+4. create user that have access to database (on mysql)
+5. add mysql user info to app.py on the connect_to_mysql() function

-3. Locate the Python file named app.py in the web folder (web/app.py).
+6. Locate the Python file named app.py in the web folder (web/app.py).
-4. Open app.py and run it.
+7. Open app.py and run it.
-5. After running, you should see output in the VS Code terminal.
+8. After running, you should see output in the VS Code terminal.
 Click the link saying http://127... to open the website in your browser.

 ## Research/Documentation